thoughtbot/flutie/README.md

 To upgrade, bump the gem version in your Gemfile, and then run 'rake flutie:install' again to get the latest changes moved into your application.

 If you are using rails 3.1 or greater with asset pipelining enabled, you don't need to run the installer.
-Simply add
+Simply add:

-    = require 'flutie'
+    *= require _flutie

-in the application stylesheet manifest (app/assets/stylesheets/application.css).
+in the application stylesheet manifest (app/assets/stylesheets/application.css), or:

+    @import 'flutie';

+as a sass import.

 Usage
 -----